Unifying Perspectives: Plausible Counterfactual Explanations on Global, Group-wise, and Local Levels: Conclusions

 \section{Conclusions}

 In this work, we introduced a unified method for generating counterfactual explanations at the local, group-wise, and global levels.
 Our approach dynamically adapts to different levels of granularity, eliminating the need for separate clustering and counterfactual generation steps.
 By formulating a counterfactual search as a single optimization task, we efficiently generate explanations that balance validity, proximity, and plausibility while optimizing group granularity.
 Additionally, we integrate probabilistic plausibility constraints within global and group-wise counterfactual explanations, ensuring that generated recourse suggestions remain realistic and actionable.
 The experimental results demonstrate the effectiveness of our approach across multiple datasets and classification models.
 In particular, we showed that our group-wise method produces a relatively small number of meaningful and interpretable groups, capturing distinct patterns within the data.
-Compared to state-of-the-art methods, our framework achieves superior validity and plausibility while maintaining competitive proximity.
-This method provides a valuable tool for enhancing transparency, accountability, and trust in machine learning by offering a comprehensive understanding of model behavior.
-It supports informed decision-making and advances research in model debugging and decision support systems.
+Compared to state-of-the-art methods, our framework achieves superior validity while maintaining competitive plausibility and proximity.
+This method supports informed decision-making and advances research in model debugging and decision support systems.